 Before the adoption of the matching principle, expenses were shown in the income statement irrespective of whether they relate to the current accounting period or not.
 This resulted in the non-recognition of expenses.

-Companies use the matching principle concept to ensure consistency in all their financial statements, including income statement, balance sheet, and cash flow statement.
-If a company misses on an expense or skips putting it on the statement, it would give an inaccurate picture of the financial position of the business.
+Companies use the matching principle concept to ensure consistency in all their financial statements, including income statements, balance sheets, and cash flow statements.
+If a company misses an expense or skips putting it on the statement, it will give an inaccurate picture of the business’s financial position.
 For instance, a company that adds the expense earlier than appropriate will show a lower net income.
 Similarly, if a company recognizes the same expense later than the appropriate time, it will result in higher net income.

 Matching vs. Accruals vs. Cash Basis

-In cash basis, a company recognizes the revenues and expenses when it pays or gets cash.
-On the other hand, the accrual basis and matching principle sound similar and one often use them interchangeably in the accounting world.
+On a cash basis, a company recognizes the revenues and expenses when it pays or gets cash.
+On the other hand, the accrual basis and matching principle sound similar, and one often use them interchangeably in the accounting world.
 However, there is a big difference between the two.
 One recognizes revenues and expenses under accrual-based accounting at the time of the event irrespective of the cash inflows or outflows.
-On the other hand, under the matching principle, one matches revenue with the expenses.
+On the other hand, one matches revenue with the expenses under the matching principle.

 Let’s take another example.
 Suppose a company invests $10,000 in online marketing.
 It becomes very difficult to track the revenue that comes because of the marketing campaign.
 So, the marketing expense would appear in the income statement when the ads are shown.

-Matching principle works well when it is easy to relate to revenues and expenses.
+The matching principle works well when it is easy to relate to revenues and expenses.
 But, it is not always easy to relate an expense to revenue.
-Under such circumstances, a company must follow a systematic approach.1,2
+Under such circumstances, a company must follow a systematic approach.